Santa Fe Train.

 Electric Vehicles

-EV Charging & Infrastructure
+EV Charging Infrastructure

-Santa Fe is working to make electric vehicles an option for everyone by installing six additional publicly accessible charging stations.
-With grants from the 2020 New Mexico Legislature and New Mexico Environment Department, the City will install four electric vehicle charging stations at the Railyard Garage, one at the Sandoval Garage, and one at the Convention Center Parking Garage.
-Check out the Plugshare map to the left to find a charging station near you.
+Electric vehicles contribute to sustainability by reducing emissions, improving air quality, and reducing the use of carbon-intensive fossil fuels.
+Santa Fe is working to make electric vehicles an option for everyone by installing publicly accessible charging stations.
+With grants from the 2020 New Mexico Legislature and New Mexico Environment Department, the City has installed electric vehicle charging stations at the Railyard Garage, the Sandoval Garage, the Convention Center Parking Garage, and the Southside Library.
+Thirty-five charging sports are also coming soon to the airport.

-City Electric Vehicle Charging
+City EV Vehicle Delivery

 Leading by Example: Electrifying the Fleet